Sexual violence in the Tigray war: Investigations

 On 31 January 2021, Filsan Abdi, the federal Ethiopian Minister of Women, Children and Youth (MoWCY), stated in response to Debretsion Gebremichael's reference to sexual violence during the Tigray War that the federal government "had a zero-tolerance policy towards any form of sexual violence".
 A task force from MoWCY, together with the Attorney General Adanech Abebe and defence personnel, was set up to investigate sexual violence in the Tigray War.
 The task force arrived in Mekelle on 1 February to interview victims, collect medical evidence and aid the victims.
 On 11 February, Filsan confirmed that the task force had "established [that] rape [had] taken place conclusively and without a doubt".
 She stated that police were processing the "data in terms of numbers", making no statement about attribution.
 Agence France Presse (AFP) stated that many women had attributed the rapes to the EDF.

 Sehin Teferra, a feminist who co-founded Setaweet, described the minister's acknowledgment of rape occurring in the Tigray War as "a big thing".
 She stated that the rape was "happening on a large scale" and that Setaweet was aware of the rapes by the EDF from firsthand reports.
 She stated that some families in Tigray were shaving their daughters' heads and dressing them in boys' clothes to protect them from rape.
 She called for the authorities to also pay attention to sexual violence in the Metekel conflict.

 In September 2021, Filsan resigned from her ministership.
 In December 2021, she stated that "an official very high up in Abiy's office" had blocked publication of the task force's full report, and that she "had been told" to only include rapes by TPLF-associated fighters in the report.
 Her 11 February 2021 tweet had been a response to the blocking of the full report's publication.
 Filsan stated that rapes committed in the Amhara and Afar Regions during the late 2021 TDF–OLA joint offensive would have been less likely if there had been accountability for the rapes that occurred in Tigray Region.
 Her view was that as a result of not publishing the full report, "both sides felt they could just get away with it."

+On October 16, 2025, the Commission of Inquiry on Tigray Genocide (CITG) published a report entitled "War-Induced Genocidal Sexual and Gender-Based Violence in Tigray, Ethiopia" based on interviews with more than 480,000 women who experienced violence in northern Ethiopia between 2020 and 2022.